hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README.md

 fit for Scala reactive applications written with Akka or Play.

-10. Why Play Framework?
+09. Why Play Framework?
 -----------------------

 Why did I choose the Play Framework for the implementation?

 1. Play is containerless.
 2. Play is reactive.

-Containerless: Traditional web containers or application servers use the "one thread per request" model.
+__Containerless__: Traditional web containers or application servers use the "one thread per request" model.
 If a request blocks during I/O (typically while accessing the database, a file or another web service) the thread is blocked.
-If there is heavy load on the service (thousands of requests per second) traditional web containers run out of resources.
+If there is heavy load on the service (thousands of requests per second) traditional web containers run out of thread resources.
 Play doesn't.

-Reactive: Play is light weight and reactive by design, traditional web containers are not.
+__Reactive__: Play is light weight and reactive by design, traditional web containers are not.
 The framework never blocks during a request.
 Thus it is ideal for concurrent and non-blocking processing.
 Every request is handled asynchronously using Scala Futures.
 The developer must fulfill this non-blocking promise as well.
-In the implementation of request handlers (Actions in the controller classes) he/she must never block (e.g. never wait for a database request to return a result).
+In the implementation of request handlers (Actions in the controller classes) he/she must never block (e.g. never wait for a database or network request to return a result).

 Play itself is written in Scala, but it has a Scala and a Java API.
 Thus you can write your Play web app in Scala or in Java.

-11. Why Scala?
+10. Why Scala?
 --------------

 Functional Programming (FP) and Object-Oriented Programming (OOP) are no contradiction.